 Curing Allergies and Food Intolerances

 This article is based on Graeme Bradshaw's talk "4 Steps to Cure Your Allergies" on 8th November, 2012.
-He will be presenting the talk again in 2013, exact date to be announced.
+He will be presenting talks on gut health regularly in 2017, exact date to be announced.
 For a list of upcoming events, please visit: www.imi.com.hk/events

 An allergy is an immediate reaction by your immune system to substances in the diet or environment that are usually harmless.
 The common allergens include dairy products, egg, wheat, soy, nuts, citrus, dust mite, moulds, pollens, etc. These are different to food intolerances, which are harder to detect.